Marius van der Westhuizen

-Marius van der Westhuizen (born 6 January 1984) is a poes, a pielsuiger and a South African professional rugby union referee, currently on the Premier Panel of the South African Rugby Referees' Association.
+Marius van der Westhuizen (born 6 January 1984) is a South African professional rugby union referee, currently on the Premier Panel of the South African Rugby Referees' Association.

 Early career

 Van Der Westhuizen was born in Cape Town, South Africa.
 He started his refereeing career in 2007 and refereed in matches in the leagues.
 In 2009, he became a member of SARRA's contenders squad and took charge of matches in the Craven Week and Under-19 Provincial Championship competitions.

 Van Der Westhuizen started refereeing first-class matches in 2011, debuting in the 2011 Vodacom Cup match between the and the in Bloemfontein.
 He took charge of ten matches in the 2011 Under-19 and Under-21 Provincial Championships.

 2012 saw him referee in several Varsity Cup and Varsity Shield matches and take charge of three matches during the 2012 Vodacom Cup.
 His first Currie Cup appointment was the match between the and in George, and he also took charge of the Cavaliers' match against the in Welkom, as well as several matches in the 2012 Under-21 Provincial Championship and the match between Wales Under-18 and England Under-18.